jMetal/jMetal/docs/autoconfiguration.rst

                 + "--mutationRepairStrategy bounds "
                 + "--polynomialMutationDistributionIndex 20.0 "

-We include a class named ``org.uma.jmetal.experimental.auto.algorithm.nsgaii.NSGAIIConfiguredFromAParameterString`` showing how to use this parameter string with ``AutoNSGAII``.
+We include a class named ``org.uma.jmetal.experimental.auto.algorithm.nsgaii.ComponentBasedNSGAIIConfiguredFromAParameterString`` showing how to use this parameter string with ``AutoNSGAII``.

 Stuff required
 --------------